a-farsi/merise-and-postgres-queries/readme.md

 Figure 10: Display tables whithin the database examan_afa
 </p>

-#### SQL Requests:
+#### SQL queries:

-For aim of clarity, we do not run the sql statement from outside the container by running this command:
+For the sake of clarity, we do not run the SQL statement from outside the container using this command:

 ```
 docker exec -it pg_container psql -U afa_user -d examen_afa -c "SQL-statement"
 ```
-However, we prefer connect to the database then after we run sql statements.
+However, we prefer connect to the database first, then run sql statements.

 This is the command to connect to the database _examen\_afa_

-##### SQL Request 1
+##### SQL query 1

 ```